≡ Menu

 Interested in having us come in to do a program?
 Contact us.
 Scheduling early is recommended.

-CCWSA is proud to be a Partner in Education with Creekland Middle School and Ball Ground Elementary STEM Academy.
+CCWSA is proud to be a Partner in Education with Creekland Middle School and Ball Ground Elementary STEM Academy and E.T.
+Booth Middle School.

 The Partners in Education program is administered by Cherokee county Chamber of Commerce.
 The program is about fostering partnerships among business organizations, schools and communities in Cherokee County.